anima-wg/brski-cloud/anima-brski-cloud.md

 {{multiplehttpredirects}} further outlines risks associated with redirects.
 However, in some scenarios, Pledges MAY visit the current location multiple times, for example when handling a 401 Unauthorized response, or when handling a 503 Service Unavailable that includes a Retry-After HTTP header.
 If it happens that a location is repeated, then the Pledge MUST fail the bootstrapping attempt and go back to the beginning, which includes listening to other sources of bootstrapping information as specified in {{BRSKI}} section 4.1 and 5.0.
-The Pledge MUST also have a limit on the total number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
+The Pledge MUST also have a limit on the total number of redirects it will follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affected.

 When the Pledge cannot validate the connection, then it MUST establish a Provisional TLS connection with the specified Local Domain Registrar at the location specified.